 Years of experiences and skills are difficult to be handed over in documents or files in short periods of time.

-(1) With a huge number of senior personnel retired, psychological impact may be introduced to those employees that have not reached the age for retirement and yet fit the criteria for voluntary retirement (like age 55 with 15years of service duration) and trigger a chain reaction of retirement application by these employees that have yet reached the retirement age.
+With a huge number of senior personnel retired, psychological impact may be introduced to those employees that have not reached the age for retirement.

 In light of the rising needs for talents in 5G commercialization, AI, information security, big data analysis, and IoT, challenges in talent incubation such as competition for acquiring these talents in the relevant industries and how to facilitate the existing personnel to embrace new technology shall emerge.